-APR.Intern is here to help your business grow.
-We facilitate short-term PhD student placements to connect you with Australia’s brightest emerging research talent and fast-track innovation.
-Over 3-6 months, fill a skills gap and benefit from postgraduate-level research expertise.
+We facilitate short-term PhD student placements that connect you with Australia’s brightest emerging research talent.
+Over 3-6 months, engage a specialised PhD student and benefit from their expertise.
+All students are also paired with an Academic Mentor – typically their PhD Supervisor.

 0.31 min